 In his civilian life, by 1911 he was working as a clerk in the Ashton-under-Lyne Education Office and living with his widowed mother and his two younger sisters, Edith, a teacher, and Margaret who was still at school.

-Based upon the recommendation of the battalion’s commanding officer he was commissioned into the 9th Battalion Manchester Regiment as 2nd Lieutenant on June 28, 1913, after serving as a sergeant and promoted to Lieutenant on January 24, 1914 after passing the necessary exam.
+Based upon the recommendation of the battalion’s commanding officer he was commissioned into the 9th Battalion Manchester Regiment as 2nd Lieutenant on June 28, 1913, and promoted to Lieutenant on January 24, 1914 after passing the necessary exam.

 In April 1932 he married Dorothy Kershaw in Ashton-under-Lyne and on November 5th of the following year their first daughter, Pauline was born.
 Their second daughter, Susan Handforth was born in 1935.

 By 1939 he was the Director of Education for Ashton and living on Mellor Road with his wife, two children and a domestic servant.
-During World War II he rejoined the service, finally retiring from the Territorial Army on January 1, 1943 retaining the rank of Colonel.
+During World War II he rejoined the service, finally retiring from the Territorial Army on January 1, 1943 and retaining the rank of Colonel.
 He was made a Deputy Lieutenant of the County Palatine of Lancaster on January 15, 1946.